Siege of Paris (1590): Siege

-On 30 August, news reached the city that a Spanish–Catholic relief army under general the Duke of Parma was on its way.
+On 30 August, news reached the city that a Spanish–Catholic relief army under the Duke of Parma was on its way.
 The Duke of Parma's army was able to break the siege and send food supplies into the city.
 After a final attack on the city's ramparts failed, Henry broke off his siege and retreated on 9 September.
 An estimated 40,000–50,000 of the population died during the siege, most of starvation.
 Historians have mentioned that part of the population resorted to cannibalism after all animals had been consumed and Pierre de L'Estoile wrote in his memoirs of those days that people were so desperate that they attempted to make bread with flour made out of human bones.

 Aftermath

 After repeated failures to take the capital of Paris, Henry IV converted to Catholicism in 1593, reportedly declaring that "Paris is well worth a mass".
-The war-weary Parisians turned on the Catholic League's hardliners, who continued the conflict even after Henry had converted.
+The war-weary Parisians turned against the Catholic League's hardliners, who insisted on continuing the conflict even after Henry had converted to Catholicism.
 Paris jubilantly welcomed the formerly Protestant Henry in 1594, and he was crowned King of France that year.
-Four years later he issued the Edict of Nantes in an attempt to end the religious strife that had torn the country apart.
+Four years later, he issued the Edict of Nantes in an attempt to end the religious strife that had torn the country apart.